Is coloring hair during pregnancy safe?

 It should be fine to bleach your body hair during pregnancy.
 There’s no evidence that using bleaching products will harm your unborn baby.
 Hair bleaching products contain dilute hydrogen peroxide mixed with ammonium hydroxide.

 “If you are still feeling a bit anxious about dyeing your hair whilst being pregnant, I would recommend opting for a balayage where the roots blend in with your natural hair colour, more time can be left in between appointments and no colour touches the scalp,” Leah added.

 Some will even tell you that your baby could have poor vision if you cut your hair while pregnant.
 The fact is that when a baby is born, it takes some time for their full visual ability to develop.
 Your haircut certainly has nothing to do with it.

-How do you hide GREY hair when pregnant?
+Can you dye your hair blonde when pregnant?

 Can bleach cause birth defects?

 Bleach is a common cleaner that most of us have used at one point or another.
 The active ingredient is sodium hypochlorite, a form of chlorine.
 Chlorine and chlorinated disinfectants have not been shown to increase the risk of birth defects.

 Can I get my nails done when pregnant?